autaut03/kottle/README.md

 loaderVersion="[1,)"
 ```

+Then download Kottle from [here](https://minecraft.curseforge.com/projects/kottle/files) and drop it into your `run/mods`
+folder of MDK.
+Create the folder if it doesn't exist.

 Finally, replace `FMLJavaModLoadingContext` references in your code with `FMLKotlinModLoadingContext`.
 For more info, check
 out test sources [here](https://github.com/autaut03/kottle/tree/master/src/test/kotlin/net/alexwells/kottle) or my mod,
 Roomery, [here](https://github.com/autaut03/roomery).